otto-de/jlineup/README.md

 <!--- [![Dependency Status](https://www.versioneye.com/user/projects/58175e12d33a712754f2ab3d/badge.svg?style=flat-square)](https://www.versioneye.com/user/projects/58175e12d33a712754f2ab3d)) -->

 ## About

-JLineup is a tool which is useful for visual acceptance tests of web pages, especially in continuous delivery pipelines.
+JLineup is a tool which is useful for automated visual acceptance tests of web pages, especially in continuous delivery pipelines.
 It can be used as a simple command line tool or as a small web service which is controlled via REST API.

-JLineup can make and compare screenshots of a web page.
-Through comparison of the screenshots it detects every changed pixel.
+JLineup shoots and compares screenshots of a web page at two consecutive points in time.
-JLineup generates a HTML report and a JSON report.
+It does a pixel by pixel comparison of both runs and generates a HTML and a JSON report.
 Behind the scenes, it uses Selenium and a browser of choice (currently Chrome, Firefox and PhantomJS¹ are supported).